openstack/openstack-manuals/doc/common-rst/get_started_compute.rst

 Use OpenStack Compute to host and manage cloud computing systems.
-OpenStack Compute is a major part of an Infrastructure-as-a-Service (IaaS) system.
+OpenStack Compute is a major part of an Infrastructure-as-a-Service (:term:`IaaS`) system.
 The main modules are implemented in Python.

-OpenStack Compute interacts with OpenStack Identity for authentication, OpenStack Image service for disk and server images, and OpenStack dashboard for the user and administrative interface.
+OpenStack Compute interacts with OpenStack Identity for authentication;
+OpenStack Image service for disk and server images; and OpenStack dashboard for the user and administrative interface.
 Image access is limited by projects, and by users; quotas are limited per project (the number of instances, for example).
 OpenStack Compute can scale